NickBrownAnglepoint/FE-Skill-Baseline/README.md

 3. ✅Be able to use and create custom hooks
 4. Have a high level understanding of React's Error Boundaries
 5. Understand Jest testing for basic components and hooks (training on thursday)
-6. Be able to write and implement types for basic components
+6. (Existing working knowledge from Angular ✅) Be able to write and implement types for basic components
     1. write and implement intersections
     2. write and implement unions
     3. implement generics